IN HINDI, SAMBHALI MEANS “STRENGTHENING OF THE DEPRIVED.

 A NEW LOVE:

 India, a part of you now runs through my veins.
 What did you teach me?
-You are a land of every possible contrast and contradiction – a clash of colour and a cacophony of sounds and smells.
+You are a land of every possible contrast and contradiction – a clash of colour and a discord of sounds and smells.
 You are affluent and poverty-stricken; you made me laugh and weep; you are educated but illiterate; you are cultured, steeped in history.
 You are rude and wretched but friendly, warm and pleasant.
 You are filthy, but also, you are spotless.
 You are unique, and I cannot wait to return.

 This piece was published by Bradt Travel club.